About Bangor Tennis Club

 We schedule various, regular club tennis sessions, including Social Tennis, which are always popular as well as being a great opportunity to meet and play with other club members.
 Timings vary with the seasons, but we try and cater for all ages and abilities, so whether you want to try a new sport, improve your game with some coaching or compete in the North Wales League and cup competitions, you're sure to find plenty of tennis activities to suite your needs.
 There's plenty going on off-the-courts too as we enjoy an active social scene - cycling, walking, visits to other clubs, wining and dining and even winter tennis holidays.

 The current committee are keen to maintain and improve the club and its lovely facilities.
-We have recently applied for funding from the LTA to help us install a new automatic, number-lock gate onto the courts.
-When installed, it would integrate with our new online booking system and enhance our site security.
-It would also enable non-members to benefit from a simple 'pay and play' option and help bring in funds to plough back into the club.
+In 2020 we received funding from the LTA to help us install an automatic, number-lock gate onto the courts.
+The gate integrates with our online booking system, enhances our site security and enables us to offer a 'Pay and Play' option so that non-members can book courts and play too.
+The gate therefore allows us to safely open up to more people and raise some additional funds to plough back into the club.

 We have also begun to look at options for the replacement of our current clubhouse (which is nearing the end of its life) with an environmentally appropriate, modern equivalent.
 However,